How to find the Cypress Mountain cabins

-Tucked away in amongst the trees near Cypress Mountain ski resort are around 100 Cypress cabins.
-If you’ve skied or snowshoed up at Cypress it’s unlikely you’ll have seem them as they’re pretty well hidden.
-They’re privately owned but there are trails in the forest which will take you passed some of the gorgeous Hollyburn cabins on Cypress Mountain, Vancouver.
+Down from the Cypress Mountain ski area, you can find around 100 Cypress cabins.
+They’re privately owned, and not for rent (as far as I can tell).
+If you’ve skied or snowshoed up at Cypress it’s unlikely you’ll have seen them as they’re pretty well hidden.
+However, there are trails in the forest which will take you past some of the gorgeous Hollyburn cabins on Cypress Mountain in Vancouver.

 About the Cypress Mountain Cabins